Apexal/rpi-bot/README.md

 > RPI - Registered Personnel Identifier

-A Discord bot using Discord.js for college servers to allow students to publicly share their name, graduation year, major, dorm, etc. (each optionally)
+A simple Discord bot for college servers to allow students to publicly share their name, graduation year, major, dorm, etc. (all optionally)

 ### Add to Server

 https://discordapp.com/api/oauth2/authorize?client_id=482050806934274048&scope=bot&permissions=67619904

 **Note:** Must be server owner or administrator to add.

 ### Commands